BojanaSil/sandbox-board-games-tracker/README.md

 12. Get game report
     User can see game report by inputing filter for date interval, category of game etc, and output will be a list of games with number of plays, who was winner most of the time etc...

+External System:
+- BoardGamesGeek API is used to retrieve board games from their database by inputing a few characters in Name field and selecting one.
+API: https://boardgamegeek.com

+System Architecture Style - Frontend + Monolithic Backend

+Tech Stack:
+- .NET 8
+- EF Core 8
+- Angular 15
+- SQL Server

+Repository Strategy - Mono-Repo approach

+Branching Strategy - Feature branching

+Deployment Model - Local only